-(p) Provisions and other liabilities
+(p) Provisions

-Ternium Mexico has certain contingencies with respect to existing or potential claims, lawsuits and other proceedings.
+The Company has certain contingencies with respect to existing or potential claims, lawsuits and other proceedings.
 Unless otherwise specified, Ternium Mexico accrues a provision for a present legal or constructive obligation as a result of a past event, when it is probable that future cost could be incurred and that cost can be reasonably estimated.
-Generally, accruals are based on developments to date, Ternium Mexico estimates of the outcomes of these matters and the advice of Ternium Mexico legal advisors.
+Generally, accruals are based on developments to date, the Company estimates of the outcomes of these matters and the advice of Ternium Mexico's legal advisors.